Storidge/cio-faq/general.md

 The Cloud Native Computing Foundation defines [cloud native](https://github.com/cncf/toc/blob/master/DEFINITION.md) as an approach to building and running scalable apps in dynamic, automated environments.
 Containers, microservices, and immutable infrastructure managed through declarative APIs on an orchestration system exemplifies this approach.

 Cloud-native applications are containerized apps designed to run on cloud infrastructure, hence the term ‘native’.
 The storage consumed by such apps could be ephemeral.
-However storage for stateful apps are always persistent.
+However storage for stateful apps must be persistent.

 Cloud native storage is a term used to describe storage for cloud native applications.
-This description is unfortunately overly broad, and easily abused.
-A better approach is to clarify the challenges cloud native storage must solve.
-This precludes traditional storage which cannot efficiently cope with very scalable apps in a dynamic environment, managed by highly automated systems such as Docker Swarm and Kubernetes.
+This description is however overly broad, and easily misused.
+A better approach is to clarify the qualities cloud native storage must have to efficiently cope with very scalable apps in a dynamic environment, managed by highly automated systems.
+Cloud native storage should:

+- automate storage operations and abstract underlying storage infrastructure

+- tightly integrate and interoperate with container orchestrators

+- easily scale capacity and performance to address elastic demand

+- ensure consistent performance for dynamic, mobile containerized apps

+- provide differing storage capabilities and services according to workloads

+- automate the lifecycle of storage

-Refer to [Cloud Native Storage](https://guide.storidge.com/cio_vs_others/cloud_native_storage.html) for more details on the challenges posed by cloud native environments.
+Refer to [Cloud Native Storage](https://guide.storidge.com/cio_vs_others/cloud_native_storage.html) for details on the challenges cloud native environments pose to storage.

 ### The docs.storidge.com and guide.storidge.com domains are unavailable for me